radio-miskovice/Challenger2/README.md

 It is unnecessary to mention that the idea of event loop is a perfect fit with the basic Arduino concept of organizing all the code into two main functions, `setup()` and `loop()`.

+The main difference between *Challenger 2* and previously known source code is that I abandoned any timing code that would take control for the whole timing interval.
+Instead, there is a time-check method that remembers initial system time of the current keying function (key down for dit, key down for dash or key up for interelement pause), reads the current system time and if "time is up" performs a trivial action, which is usually level change of one or two output ports.

+Following this approach borrowed from the basic concept of *nodejs*, every loop iteration actually takes very short time, probably hardly reaching 1 ms, which is anyway the minimum timing unit in such a simple keyer program.

 ### Main Functional Components

 Main program setup and the main event loop are implemented in Arduino framework functions